About Romney Marsh and the Fifth Continent

 The Ingoldsby Legends (1837) recognised the importance of Romney Marsh as a fifth continent through the statement ‘The world, according to the best geographers, is divided into Europe, Asia, Africa, America and Romney Marsh’.

-The projects aim to allow communities to appreciate more their surroundings and become more involved, whilst protecting and celebrating all that make the Romney Marsh unique landscape so important and evocative.
+The projects have enabled communities to appreciate more their surroundings and become more involved, whilst protecting and celebrating all that make the Romney Marsh unique landscape so important and evocative.